gdsbook/book/notebooks/10_clustering_and_regionalization.md

 about spatial data, since these clusters will not at all provide intelligible regions.
 With this insight in mind, we will move on to regionalization, exploring different approaches that incorporate geographical constraints into the exploration of the social structure of San Diego.
-Applying a regionalization approach is not always necessarily preferable but it can provide additional insights into the spatial structure of the multivariate statistical relationships that traditional clustering is unable to articulate.
+Applying a regionalization approach is not always required but it can provide additional insights into the spatial structure of the multivariate statistical relationships that traditional clustering is unable to articulate.